 If the class provides a method of the same name that is also multi, then all methods defined in the role and the class will combine into a set of multi candidates.
 Otherwise, if the class has a method of the same name that is not declared as a multi, then the method in the class alone-as usual-will take precedence.
 This is the mechanism by which the AdminBot class can perform the appropriate on-message method provided by both the KarmaTracking and the Oping roles.

-When a class composes multiple roles, an alternate declaration syntax may be more readable:
+When a class composes multiple roles, an alternate declaration syntax - called an also declarator - may be more readable:

-'''

 1 class KarmaKeeper is IRCBot {

-2 does AnswerToAll;
+2 also does AnswerToAll;

-3 does KarmaTracking;
+3 also does KarmaTracking;

-4 does Oping;
+4 also does Oping;

 5 }

-'''